-- d.
-As there are no streams or creeks on the site, the project does not have the potential to interfere substantially with the movement of any native resident or migratory fish or wildlife species or with established native resident or migratory wildlife corridors, or impede the use of native wildlife nursery sites. - e.
-The project would not conflict with any local policies protecting biological species, such a tree preservation or the County's Conservation Regulations.
-The site is an improved industrial lot with no native vegetation.
-In accordance with the requirements of the specific plan, new landscaping will be provided on the site.
-The project does not conflict with any County ordinance or requirement to preserve existing trees, and therefore is considered as not having potential for significant impact. - f.
-The proposed project would not conflict with the provisions of an adopted Habitat Conservation Plans, Natural Community Conservation Plans or other approved local, regional or state habitat conservation plans.
+- e.
+The project would not conflict with any local policies protecting biological resources, such as tree preservation or the County's Conservation Regulations.
+The site is an improved industrial lot with little native vegetation.
+In accordance with the requirements of the NVBPSP, new landscaping will be provided on the site.
+The project does not conflict with any County ordinance or requirement to preserve existing trees, and therefore is considered as not having potential for a significant impact thereto. - f.
+The proposed project would not conflict with the provisions of adopted Habitat Conservation Plans, Natural Community Conservation Plans or other approved local, regional or state habitat conservation plans.
 There are no plans applicable to the subject parcel.

-V. CUL TURAL RESOURCES.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in CEQA Guidelines §15064.5? $\boxtimes$ b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines§15064.5? $\boxtimes$ c) Directly or indirectly destroy a unique paleontological resource or site or unique geological feature? $\boxtimes$ d) Disturb any human remains, including those interred outside of dedicated cemeteries?
+V. CU LTURAL RESOURCES.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Cause a substantial adverse change in the significance of a historical resource as defined in CEQA Guidelines §15064.5? \boxtimes b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to CEQA Guidelines§15064.5? \boxtimes C) Directly or indirectly destroy a unique paleontological resource or site or unique geological feature? \boxtimes d) Disturb any human remains, including those interred outside of dedicated cemeteries? \boxtimes a-c.

-a-c.
 The project site is vacant and does not contain any structures.
 Research into past uses has not identified historic resources that may be present at the site.
 A previous archaeological survey, entitled "A Cultural Resource Inventory of the Napa Airport Master Environmental Assessment Area," prepared by Archaeological Resource Service (ARS), dated September 1983, was conducted in the AIASP area and included the project site.
 The study did not indicate the presence of historical, archaeological, or paleontological resources.
 In addition, the Napa County Environmental Resource Maps (based on the following layers -Historical sites points & lines, Archaeology sites and flags) do not identify any historical, archaeological, or paleontological resources, sites or unique geological features on the project site.
-There is no information in the County's files that would indicate that there is a potential for occurrence of these resources.
-The site has been previously graded when public improvements were installed.
-It is therefore not anticipated that any cultural resources are present on the site, and the potential for impact is considered less-than-significant.
+There is no information in the County's files that would indicate that there is a potential for occurrence of these resources are present on the site, and the potential for impact is considered less-than-significant.
 However, if resources are found during grading of the project, construction of the project is required to cease, and a qualified archaeologist will be retained to investigate the site in accordance with the following standard condition of approval that will be imposed on the project: